Kyle Robinson

-Kyle Robinson (born 8 November 2002) is an Irish professional footballer who plays as a forward for League of Ireland First Division side Longford Town.
-His previous clubs are St Patrick's Athletic, Wexford, Shelbourne, Drogheda United, Arbroath and Athlone Town.
+Kyle Robinson (born 8 November 2002) is an Irish professional footballer who plays as a forward for NIFL Championship side Harland & Wolff Welders.
+His previous clubs are St Patrick's Athletic, Wexford, Shelbourne, Drogheda United, Arbroath, Athlone Town and Longford Town.

 Career

 Youth career

 A native of Lucan, Dublin, Robinson began playing with local side Esker Celtic, before spells at St Kevin's Boys, Home Farm and Leixlip United, where he earned a move to the academy of League of Ireland club Drogheda United where he played from 2018 to July 2019, when he moved to St Patrick's Athletic.

 St Patrick's Athletic

 2019 season

 On 15 September 2019, Robinson made his senior debut for St Patrick's Athletic, replacing Gary Shaw from the bench in the 85th minute of a 1–0 win away to Cabinteely in the Leinster Senior Cup.
 His first senior goal came on 1 November 2019, when he came off the bench to put his side in front, in a 3–1 win away to Sheriff YC in the Semi Final of the Leinster Senior Cup.
 On 16 November 2019, his impressive form in the competition culminated with him scoring the opening goal of the game in the Final of the 2018–19 Leinster Senior Cup, as his side defeated Athlone Town 4–0 at Richmond Park.